STOmics/SAW/README.md

 ```

 ###   Preparation : Indexing a reference genome
-Prior to mapping, our mapping step requires you to construct and index the genome, so that the aligner can quickly and efficiently retrieve reference sequence information.
+A genome index has to be constructed before performing data mapping, to allow a smooth information retrieval of reference sequences by the aligner.
 ####    Build indexed reference
 ```
 Before running the STOmics Analysis Workflow, you should prepare the indexed reference as follow: